 Prior to completing a PhD at the University of New Brunswick in 2010 and joining the faculty of Wilfrid Laurier University, I worked for several years in the government and non-governmental sectors of Canada, the United States and Mexico in a number of areas including Canada’s foreign policy toward Latin America and the Caribbean, North American integration, the inclusion of non-governmental actors in international organizations and Summits, social policy and poverty eradication, and foreign qualification recognition.
 I have spent and continue to spend some of the best moments of my life working, studying and traveling in Mexico, and I am the only member of my family who is not a Citizen of Peru.

 I have research assistantship opportunities for senior undergraduate students interested in the field of immigration and I am always looking for Spanish-speaking students.
-I am willing to supervise graduate students in the areas of immigration, ethnic studies, and international development.
+I am willing to supervise graduate students in the areas of immigration and ethnic studies.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×